risinglightdb/sqllogictest-rs/README.md

 xxchan
 ```

-### Extension: Environment variable substituion in query and statement
+### Extension: Environment variable substitution in query and statement

 It needs to be enabled by adding `control substitution on` to the test file.